hmlongco/Builder/README.md

 But unlike SwiftUI, with Builder you also have the power to reach under the hood at any point in time and directly work with the generated views and interface elements and tweak them to your hearts content.

-### Why Builder?

-With SwiftUI and Combine available, why use Builder and RxSwift?
-Well, I guess the answer to that question actually depends on your definition of *available*.

-**The problem is that SwiftUI and Combine both require iOS 13 at a minimum.** No support for iOS 12 or iOS 11.

-And if I were using SwiftUI in a production app I'd probably consider **iOS 14** to be the minimum version suitable for application development.
-And even then there are some critical components that require iOS 15!

-Note to mention the minor fact that SwiftUI is still in flux.
-With the beta relase of iOS 16 Apple has shown that even fundamental SwiftUI constructs like `NavigationView` can and will be deprecated.
-Are you ready to make iOS 16 your minimum required version of iOS?

-Same for using Combine.
-Builder could be accomplished using Combine... but that too would have tied me to iOS 13/14 as the minimum version... which is what I was trying to avoid in the first place.

-Hence the problem.
-There aren't too many developers who can drop support for earlier versions of iOS in their applications and go iOS 14 or 15 or 16 only.
-Which in turn means that most of us wouldn't see any of the benefits of doing declarative, reactive programming for another couple of **years**.

-That's simply too long.

-#### CwlViews

-There are a few other declarative frameworks out there, the most notable of which is Matt Gallagher's [CwlViews](https://www.cocoawithlove.com/blog/introducing-cwlviews.html).

-While CwlViews has some cool and interesting features, it's biggest drawback lies in its implementation of its own reactive framework.
-I firmly believe in RxSwift and perhaps more to the point, RxSwift has a large and loyal developer base plus tons of available resources, books, and articles devoted to it.

-I wanted declarative development *and* I wanted my RxSwift.
-What can I say?
-I'm greedy.

-#### Flutter, React Native, et. al.

-There are other "cross-platform" frameworks out there, but I'm an iOS Swift developer at heart and doing iOS development in Dart or JavaScript simply doesn't interest me.

-#### RxSwiftWidgets

-Builder wasn't my first attempt at a SwiftUI-like library.
-I created [RxSwiftWidgets](https://github.com/hmlongco/RxSwiftWidgets) almost immediately after SwiftUI was announced, but was frustrated by several issues inherent in my initial implementation.

-I started over with Builder to see if I could do better.
-(Spoiler alert: I could.)

 ### Views and View Builders

 In Builder, screens are composed of views that are composed of views that are composed of views.
 Here's the card view "builder" code that generates the sample shown above.